Team-Gitta/Gitta-Self-driving-Contest/README.md

 The angle of the pot and the self-driving car is determined using the position of the QR code point.

-Divide the sections by angle and check which section of the pot comes in.
+QRcode processing system divides the sections by angle and checks which section of the pot comes in.
 After the decision is determined, the value is sent to the robot arm stm board using serial communication.

 ![angle1](https://user-images.githubusercontent.com/68395698/110614283-84be1900-81d5-11eb-8fe5-f3e75daa8d06.JPG)